Manliketjb/Blackmarket/README.md

 ## Blackmarket-V2
-Location Changing Crypto Blackmarket with easy to use config and qb-target
+The bare bones of a fully functional location changing crypto blackmarket with easy to use config and qb-target

-Still a wip.
-If you find any issues and have found a fix the please create a pull request

 /market - Test Command (Disabled in config)